Sofia Jernberg

 The artist is holding lectures and workshops at various universities around Europe.

 Although having been adopted as a young child, Jernberg was never completely disconnected from Ethiopia.
-After traveling to Addis Abeba in 2000, she emerged into Ethiopian music traditions—inspired by the film Endurance, among other influences—, and soon started collaborating with legendary musician Hailu Mergia.
+After traveling to Addis Ababa in 2000, she emerged into Ethiopian music traditions—inspired by the film Endurance, among other influences—, and soon started collaborating with legendary musician Hailu Mergia.
 Jernberg lives in Oslo.